ale2k2/Capp.com/README.md

 # Capp.com

-This is a descriptio of what the overall project should be
+This is a description of what the overall project should be